jelhub/scimgateway/README.md

 [ENHANCEMENT]

-- plugin-azure-ad.js for Azure AD user provisioning including Azure license management e.g. O365
+- New plugin-azure-ad.js for Azure AD user provisioning including Azure license management e.g. Office 365
+- Including latest versions of module dependencies
+- Module hdb (for SapHana) and saml is not included by default anymore and have to be manually installed if needed.

 **[UPGRADE]**
 Method `getGroupMembers` needs to be updated for all custom plugins